The Natural Language Step is an experimental feature, available only to customers whose contract includes the 'Nexus AI Agent' option.

 Overview

-Natural Language Step is a powerful feature that utilizes AI.
-Unlike regular steps, in a Natural Language Step, the AI interprets a prompt each time the test is run and executes operations according to the screen's state at that moment.
+Natural language step is a powerful feature that utilizes AI.
+Unlike regular steps, in a Natural language step, the AI interprets a prompt each time the test is run and executes operations according to the screen's state at that moment.

 Operations that use information displayed on the page